Data4Democracy/equifake/_props/patriotism.md

 ---
 index: 2
 interest: "Being Patriotic"
-statement: "I own a gun"
+statement: "I am a gun owner"
 question: "Do you own a gun?"
 views: "51.1 million"
 message: "(Details of what makes the propaganda against gun supporters unique goes here)."